aslamshaw/Leetcode-Database-Hard/043 - 2994. Friday Purchases II/README.md

 ## Solution Approach

-### Approach 1: Generate Fridays with a Recursive CTE
+### Approach 1: Generate all the days with a Recursive CTE

 #### SQL Query:
 ```sql